 Lucy is the Assistant Vice Principal of St Aldhelm’s Academy.
 She is a member of the extended leadership team which ensured that OFSTED removed St Aldhelm’s Academy out of special measures to good in just under a year.
 Her expertise is in leading learning and teaching.
 She has built robust monitoring systems, created INSET training to maximise student progress and developed an explicit learning and teaching brand which encapsulates simple yet effective strategies to ensure learning and teaching remains at the heart of St Aldhelm’s Academy.
 As an outstanding teacher Lucy is passionate about school improvement and finding ways to ensure excellence is achieved for all.

-Adele joined Queen’s Park Academy in 2013 and she has been Head of Year 6 for the last four years.
+Adele is Vice Principal at Queen’s Park Academy, she joined QPA in 2013 as a class teacher and was Head of Year 6 for 5 years.
 Her main areas of experience and expertise are assessment in KS2, attainment and progress, closing the gap and interventions.
 With this experience, she has supported staff across the Ambitions Academies Trust with teaching and learning.
 Previous to this, Adele trained and taught in Birmingham for the first five years of her career, specialising in maths, and including work within inner city schools.

 Graham Exon is an experienced school governor in both the maintained and independent sectors.
 He is Chairman of the Governing Body at Talbot Heath Independent Girls School (ages 3 to 18) and Chair of Governors at St Michael’s Primary CE (VC) School, Bournemouth.
 He is currently working with Bournemouth Septenary Trust as their seven primary schools progress towards academy conversion.
 He also chairs Bournemouth Schools’ Forum and sits on admission appeal panels.
 Graham is designated a National Leader of Governance and has worked with academies and schools in both primary and secondary phases.
 Concentrating on school improvement, he has provided external reviews of governance, governor training as well as coaching and mentoring of Chairs.
 Following a successful career in banking Graham was appointed Chair of the Board of Bournemouth Churches Housing Association establishing the ‘BCHA Group’ of related companies/charities.
 He has served as a non-executive director on the boards of a number of local companies.
 His main qualifications and experience are in financial management and corporate governance.
 As a keen musician, he is Director of Music for the parish of St John with St Michael, Bournemouth.
 Graham Exon 01202 524 333 07769 318 714